Why we do not report the identities of our donors

 In response to repeated questions and baseless accusations about our funding sources, including inane claims of moneys received from “the Russians”, the RI Center for Freedom & Prosperity makes the following points:

-The vast majority of the Center’s funding is derived from almost 500 in-state private donors, who support our mission to see Rhode Islanders live and work in a freer society.
+The vast majority of the Center’s funding is derived from over 500 in-state private donors, who support our mission to see Rhode Islanders live and work in a freer society.
 The occasional grants the Center may be awarded from national foundations are earned via a competitive grant application process in support of policy initiatives conceived by the Center.

 There is no regular source of funding to our Center from any out of state group that seeks to influence our operations.